 Debtors‘ Repayment Comms Plan

 ACTION: Nick will circulate his draft letter to debtors, then phone to talk them through it.
-The proposal is to extend the loan for a year, with all debtors being repaid at the same time.

 SAG Actions & Update

 SAG visit is arranged for 9.30am this Friday.
 All reports and actions have been completed, with just the SGSA report awaited.
 This may include helpful suggestions re capacity.
 We expect to have SAG’s response to the site visit within a week.
 Great work has been done by all on this, with some particular stars – 8 volunteers in total.